AnzhelikaKravchuk/2018-2019.MMF.BSU/Extramural/README.md

    > *Expected Output*
    > The distance between those points is: 1480.0848451069087 km

-5. Write a C# program to reverse a string.
+5. Write a C# program to reverse a string (use class String, use ckass StringBuilder).
    > *Test Data*:
    > Input a string: The quick brown fox
    > *Expected Output*